 This text has been prepared for information or guidance purposes only.
 It is not intended and must not be relied upon as a definitive statement of law in relation to trees.
 Appropriate legal advice must always be obtained.
 Further, whilst the statements are believed to be accurate no responsibility or liability will be accepted for any inaccuracies.

-The regulations are set out in the booklet "Tree Felling - Getting Permission" (Forestry Commission), from which this information is taken.
+The regulations are set out in the booklet "Tree felling in Scotland - Getting Permission" (Scottish Forestry) from which this information is taken.
 This is a short summary of felling permissions and does not include all details and exemptions.

-Licences are not required to fell trees if any of the following conditions apply:
+Permissions are not required to fell trees if any of the following conditions apply;

-- the trees are in a garden, orchard, churchyard or public open space
+- the trees in a garden, orchard, church yard, or public open space

-Usually the Forestry Commission will arrange for the trees to be inspected.
-Consultations may take place with the local authority and any other statutory authority concerned in order to ensure that relevant environmental or land-use aspects of the proposal are taken into account.
+Scottish Forestry will check applications for accuracy.
+Consultations may take place with the local authority and any other statutory authority concerned to ensure relevant environmental or land-use aspects of the proposal are taken into account.
 Permissions may only be issued on condition that replanting is carried out.
 Planting grants may be available where a replanting condition is imposed.

-In certain cases, whether or not a felling licence is needed, permission or prior notification may be required for any proposed felling.
-Examples include Sites of Special Scientific Interest1 (SSSI) and Conservation Areas.
-Where a Tree Preservation Order (TPO) applies, the application will be referred to the LPA.
+In certain cases, whether or not a felling permission is needed, permission or prior notice may be required for proposed felling.
+Examples include Sites of Special Scientific Interest (SSSI), Conservation Areas and Tree Preservation Orders.